Let’s change your life. The way you’ve been hoping it would for a long time.

 If you are at a major juncture in your life and looking for a navigational refresher, Caitlin is ready to do the deep work with you to change.
 If therapy hasn’t worked for you in the past, and you’re looking for an innovative approach to try again, you’re in the right spot.
 Let’s have some fun along the way.

-Specializes in working with individual clients exploring: Neurodiversity, Autism, Burnout, Identity (Personal, Professional, Spiritual), Work/Life Balance, Executive Functioning, Ex-Gifted Kids, Communication in Relationships, Chronic Illness (Including EDS, POTS, Fibro), Creatives, Anxiety, Mind/Body Connection, Holistic Wellness
+Specializes in working with individual clients exploring: Neurodiversity, Autism, Burnout, Identity (Personal, Professional, Spiritual), Work/Life Balance, Executive Functioning, Ex-Gifted Kids, Communication in Relationships, Chronic Illness (Including EDS, POTS, Fibro), Creatives, Anxiety, Motherhood, Inner Wisdom, Mind/Body Connection, Holistic Wellness

 Ages: Teens, Adults, Elders